cachrisman/jekyll-contentful-data-import/README.md

 base_path              | String with path to your Jekyll Application, defaults to current directory.
 Path is relative to your current location. destination            | String with path within `_data` under which to store the output yaml file.
 Defaults to contentful/spaces individual_entry_files | Boolean, if true will create an individual file per entry separated in folders by content type, file path will be `{space_alias}/{content_type_id}/{entry_id}.yaml`.
 Default behavior is to create a file per space.
-Usage is affected when this is set to true, please look in the section below.
+Usage is affected when this is set to true, please look in the section below. individual_entry_filename_field | String specifying the entry field to use as the filename for the individual entry file.
+Note: needs the double quotes around the string to prevent type casting into an array (e.g.,  `"['slug']"`)

 You can add multiple spaces to your configuration